fortrabbit/blog/new-features-app-collaboration-transfer.md

 ---

-title: "App collaboration & owner transfer"
+title: App collaboration & owner transfer
 author: fl
-excerpt: "New features in the dashboard."
+excerpt: New features in the dashboard.
 created: 2012-12-18
+published: true
+tags:
+  - chronicles
+  - changelog
 ---

 We are thrilled to announce the availability of a new feature from our roadmap: [Permission Management](http://fortrabbit.com/feature/permission-management).
 Actually these are <del>two</del> three (maybe even four) new features for the web control panel: